madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vllm-acceleration/3-run-inference-and-serve.md

 ## Go Beyond: Power Up Your vLLM Workflow
 Now that you’ve successfully quantized, served, and benchmarked a model using vLLM on Arm, you can build on what you’ve learned to push performance, scalability, and usability even further.

-**Try Different Models**
+## Try different models
-Extend your workflow to other models on Hugging Face that are compatible with vLLM and can benefit from Arm acceleration:
+Explore other Hugging Face models that work well with vLLM and take advantage of Arm acceleration:

-  * Meta Llama 2 / Llama 3 – Strong general-purpose baselines; excellent for comparing BF16 vs INT4 performance.
+- **Meta Llama 2 / Llama 3:** Versatile models for general tasks.
+Use them to compare BF16 and INT4 performance.
-  * Qwen / Qwen-Chat – High-quality multilingual and instruction-tuned models.
+- **Qwen / Qwen-Chat:** Multilingual and instruction-tuned models for high-quality results.
-  * Gemma (Google) – Compact and efficient architecture; ideal for edge or cost-optimized serving.
+- **Gemma (Google):** Compact and efficient, making it a great choice for edge devices or cost-sensitive deployments.

-You can quantize and serve them using the same `quantize_vllm_models.py` recipe, just update the model name.
+You can quantize and serve them using the same `quantize_vllm_models.py` recipe, just update the model name in the script.

 **Connect a chat client:**  Link your server with OpenAI-compatible UIs like [Open WebUI](https://github.com/open-webui/open-webui)